peterzhukovsky/ukb_transdiagnostic/README.md

 d) plots the results (specifically the pairwise connectivity loadings contributing to the latent PLS variables) using matrices and circular ("wheel-like") graphs

 # network_viz.m
 This script was used to generate the colormaps for cortical thickness brain maps.
-Those colormaps were used with freesurfer to generate a parcellation (aparc) similar to https://github.com/peterzhukovsky/brain_ageing
+Those colormaps were used with freesurfer to generate a freesurfer parcellation in  Glaser 360 ROI space, similar to https://github.com/peterzhukovsky/brain_ageing

 # Additional dependencies and small functions: